Lidiadev/payment-service/README.md

 Each event includes metadata such as event type, timestamp, and associated data.
 For production use, we should ensure events are saved durably before acknowledging their receipt.

+In the events table, we could use a compound primary key for optimistic concurrency control.
+If two events come in at the same time for the same stream (id and name) and version, the second would encounter a conflict.
+The application could try to redo the command and try saving again or give up and return an error to the user.

 ## Resilience to Failures
 The microservice is designed to be resilient to various types of failures: